Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Theoretical framework

 \section{Theoretical framework}

 In this paper, we have a CA govern over a Chooser: the CA decides whether to have the Chooser have his choice between two options, or to impose an option on him.
-(We follow the convention that the Choice Architect is female and the Chooser male.)
 This Section builds a formal model of optimal but possibly self-interested paternalism.

 Our framework is most closely related to the models by \cite{NBERw31349} and \cite{bartling2023free}.
 In contrast to these approaches---and in line with \cite{ambuehl2021motivates}---we allow a CA to include her own preference in a measure of welfare.
 We investigate the implications for interventions, choices made in place of the Chooser and information provision.
 The Section subsequently informs model parameters with expectations from the literature in order to sketch hypotheses for experimental research.